Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have found that saving our medical information and payments to be very helpful.

 When his mother lived with us, she had several visits to doctors and hospitals.
 I created a file folder for each visit and was then able to keep track of what she owed, her co-pays and deductibles.
-At one point she was referred to doctors out of her network (she has an Advantage plan which we found out did not pay anything for out-of-network).

 Keeping all her information in separate folders made it much easier to keep track of what she owed and didn't owe.
 We were also able to "appeal" her insurance company's decision to not pay out of network and are just now receiving EOBs showing that they are paying the claims for those two days.

 Without those EOBs and Medicare information, she would have had to pay those bills herself and they amounted to a couple of thousand dollars.